I’m Lauren, and I'm really excited that you found me. I'm looking forward to going on amazing adventures together.

 believe in being kind to others

 I’m from small town in Connecticut, USA and lived there pretty much all my life with my parents and cats.
-I went to Iona College, graduated and returned home, and landed a job in the corporate world as a digital marketer.
+I went to Iona College, earned a degree in Mass Communications and returned home, and landed a job in the corporate world as a digital marketer.
 During those years I owned a music blog and clothing line (Hot Band Boys/HBB Clothing).
 I was working full time and pursuing my music blog full time for a few years when I hit a difficult wall with my health in 2014.
 It took some time before my health questions were answered and I was diagnosed with Eosinophilic Esophagitis (EOE).

 The diagnosis changed things for me in my life, and I decided it was best to take things easy to improve my health, since stress was a trigger for reactions.
 One of the ways I slowed down was to take my first trip to Europe in 2014 and visited Amsterdam, London, Edinburgh and Dublin.